Parts of a Lawn Sprinkler

 Your system must be equipped with a device to stop water and contaminants, such as fertilizer and dog urine that can enter your irrigation system through the sprinkler heads, from flowing back into the potable water supply.
 A Pressure Vacuum Breaker (PVB) or a Reduced Pressure Zone (RPZ) device, will be installed depending on the requirements of your system.

-We use 4 different types of NFS (National Safety Foundation) listed pipe: Copper, PVC, Poly, and Funny pipe.
+We use 4 different types of NSF (National Safety Foundation) listed pipe: Copper, PVC, Poly, and Funny pipe.
 Each has its specific use in your system.
 When properly winterized these pipes will withstand years of demanding use.
 Indoor plumbing pipe, drainpipe and electrical conduit are unacceptable choices as they are not constructed to withstand the rigors of high volume, outdoor water usage.

 Wire and Connectors